Egg donation. Anonymous egg donation

 This “layer” should be prepared and synchronized with the embryo.
 For this reason, drugs need to be administered to send the right signs to the uterus so that its “receptivity” is optimal.

 Fortunately, preparation is extremely simple: injections, tests and frequent appointments are not necessary at this stage.
-In most cases only one injection is needed for the whole treatment and one or two ultrasounds are normally enough to confirm that preparation is going well.

 The drugs needed for the treatment are administered orally or transcutaneously (i.e. patches) and have a high tolerance level, as the hormone levels that are sought are very similar to those in women during their natural cycle.